-Nos.
-1-3 Camden Road has recently been developed, including conversion of the upper floors to provide residential accommodation and excavation of a single storey basement.
+No. 3 Camden Road has recently been developed, including conversion of the upper floors to provide residential accommodation and excavation of a single storey basement.

 Basements have also recently been excavated beneath No. 8 & Nos.
-10-12 Kentish Town Road, adjoining the site to the north, and it is understood that planning approval has been granted for a basement beneath No. 3a Camden Road to the rear of the site.
+10-12 Kentish Town Road, adjoining the site to the rear, and it is understood that a basement is proposed beneath No. 3a Camden Road, adjoining the site to the southwest.